* AFL-CIO proposes plan to help small business

-In a preview of labor’s contribution to Obama’s Dec.
-3 jobs forum, AFL-CIO President Richard Trumka said money from the Troubled Asset Relief Program could be loaned at commercial rates to small- and medium-sized businesses that cannot get credit from larger banks.
-[ID:NnN16515018]
+In a preview of labor’s contribution to Obama’s December jobs summit, AFL-CIO President Richard Trumka said money from the Troubled Asset Relief Program could be lent directly to small- and medium-sized businesses at commercial rates.

-The approach could also benefit small community banks that have been ignored by the financial rescue effort by having them manage the business loans.
+He said TARP money could also help small community banks that were ignored during the financial rescue effort by having them manage the loans.

-The AFL-CIO’s plan also calls for extended benefits, food assistance and healthcare for the unemployed, more money for infrastructure projects and state and local governments, and job creation in distressed communities.
+The AFL-CIO jobs plan also calls for extended unemployment benefits, food assistance and healthcare for the unemployed, more money for infrastructure projects and state and local governments, and job creation aimed at distressed communities.